← Back to Blog

 Smart Dunning

-Failed payments are one of the most common causes of involuntary churn.
+Failed payments are one of the most common causes of involuntary churn — FlyCode's 2026 payment recovery analysis finds failed payments account for 20–40% of all subscription churn.
 Joy's smart dunning handles retry logic, customer notification emails, and recovery sequences automatically — on every plan.
+PayRequest's 2026 dunning benchmark reports that merchants with comprehensive dunning recover 70–80% of failed payments vs. only 20–31% with basic retry alone.
 Kaching covers basic dunning.
-If you are processing meaningful subscription volume, the depth of automated recovery matters.
+If you're processing meaningful subscription volume, the depth of automated recovery is one of the higher-ROI features in your stack.

 Customer Portal